sratanas/code_challenge_Stephanie_Ratanas/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+The app is also live at the link above.

 ### Prerequisites